 IceDragon from Comodo is based on Firefox and is said to have improved security with SiteInspector malware scanning, and it uses Comodo Secure DNS by default.

 Slimjet has a similar set of features as SlimBrowser, but is based on the Blink engine and has a simple and clean UI.

-Chromodo is a Chromium based web browser made by Comodo which is very similar to their Dragon browser.
-They say ‘It’s built for speed, security, and privacy.’
+Chromodo is a Chromium-based web browser made by Comodo, which is very similar to its Dragon browser.
+They say it’s fast, secure, and private.’